hullsean/iheavy_automation/README.md

 Required packages & versions in composer.json
 AWS cloud init script in iheavy-user-data.sh

+cloud resources provisioned with terraform server configuration management with ansible

+See Makefile for details.

 Did some testing with terraform build via iheavy.tf
 To use the awscli, use the build_iheavy.sh script